Best Running Underwear

 Top 10 Picks

 Can itch if you don’t wash them enough

 New Balance’s Dry Fresh Boxer Briefs are made with thin material that helps the underwear ventilate well, and also makes them very comfortable.
 Plus, they feature a fly opening, which is a nice bonus.Read more

-Comprised of 87% polyester and 13% spandex, these boxer briefs are made to not chafe, since they are designed with a thin material that doesn’t feature many seams.
-These boxer briefs also have some nice mesh panels that help them regulate temperature as you sweat.
+Comprised of 87% polyester and 13% spandex, these boxer briefs are made not to chafe, since they are designed with a thin material that doesn’t feature many seams.
+These boxer briefs also have some excellent mesh panels that help them regulate temperature as you sweat.

-These underwear are made to fit you snugly and are flexible enough so that they always feel great each time you wear them.
+These boxer briefs are made to fit you snugly and are flexible enough so that they always feel great each time you wear them.
 They also have an excellent waistband which helps make them fit quite well.

 New Balance’s Dry Fresh Boxer Briefs are cozy in the average price range, so they aren’t cheap or overly expensive.
 For the price, you’ll get a good pair of underwear to work out in.

 Flatten your rear

 Can be difficult to get on and off